AmitKumarDas/Decisions/blogs/thinking_in_types.md

 //
 // This is the gist of this article.
 Loop meets the condition here.
 // Domain logic is not seen here.
 What we have done here is - decouple the
-// business logic from programming constructus i.e. loops & conditions. func (l storageList) Filter(p Predicate) (u storageList) {
+// business logic from programming constructs i.e. loops & conditions. func (l storageList) Filter(p Predicate) (u storageList) {
   for _, s := range l {
     if p(s) {